I'm a gamer at core but life gets in the way sometimes, so phone games here I come!

 - Use any spell in the game—though not as often as a real mage without draining your HP.

 Blood mage spells are overpowered and Battlemage spells are overpowered—it is boring!
-Also you can't really hold aggro either, which can lead to some really nice wipes especially when fighting against those nasty High Dragons.
+You can't really hold aggro either, which can lead to some really nice wipes especially when fighting against those nasty High Dragons.

 Your physical resistance, being a mage, will be also be quite low unless you turn on a special constant mana draining ability.
 So expect to get knocked down pretty often by regular enemies.